w3c/wai-aria-practices/README.md

 the spike, I was missing the [WAI netlify credential](https://wai-website-theme.netlify.app/technical/#netlify).
 So for now I just setup this repo with my own creditials for experimentation.
 Later is should be moved to the offical W3C WAI site.
+Currently the preview of this site updates on every push to master and a preview is generated for every PR.
+You can view the preview of "production" [here](https://wai-aria-practices.netlify.app/link/to/page/).

 To run this resource locally you can follow the instructions for [checking out an existing